openstack/kolla/doc/swift-guide.rst

 Swift also expects block devices to be available for storage.
 To prepare a disk for use as Swift storage device, a special partition name and filesystem label need to be added.
 So that Kolla can detect those disks and mount for services.

-Follow the example below to add 3 disks for an AIO demo setup.
+Follow the example below to add 3 disks for an **all-in-one** demo setup.

 ::